trmnl-core/services/README.md

 They currently reside at [github.com/microhq](https://github.com/microhq) but we'll move them soon

+## Overview

+This repository serves as the monorepo for the M3O Community platform and a reference architecture.

 ## Structure

+Services should be generated using the `micro new` command.

 Service and repo organisation should be as follows (example name used):